borntocompile/bowling-score/README.md

 All you need to do is create a player and inform it of what the player scored that "turn".
 The API will inform you when a player has completed all thier frames, when all your players have invoked this event your game is complete.

+## Requirements
+Support for Unity 2018.x
+The code will run in older versions of Unity, however the assembly definition will not.

 ## API

 You can create a new player by newing the class `Player`